JayanathP/aps-tutorial-postman/DA4Inventor/instructions/task-7.md

 # Task 7 - Download the results

 Once the WorkItem has completed executing the Activity, Design Automation uploads the resulting files to OSS.
-You use the Data Management API to download the text file to your local machine.
+You use the Data Management API to download the files to your local machine.

 ## Get temporary download URL of the resized IPT file